Kate Gosselin: Reality television

-Following the birth of the sextuplets, the Gosselins were featured in the NBC reality TV show Home Delivery when their home in Wyomissing was renovated to accommodate the large family.
+Following the birth of the sextuplets, the Gosselins were featured in the NBC reality TV show Home Delivery when their home in Wyomissing, Pennsylvania was renovated to accommodate the large family.

 The family was then featured in a special on Discovery Health in September 2005 entitled Surviving Sextuplets and Twins.
 A year later they were featured in another special entitled Sextuplets and Twins: One Year Later.
 With high ratings from the specials, Discovery Health signed the couple to a reality series which began airing in April 2007, called Jon & Kate Plus 8, documenting their lives.
 To produce the show, the family was filmed three or four days per week and the show's first two seasons aired on Discovery Health Channel before moving to The Learning Channel (TLC).
 The family received payment for appearing on the show.

 On September 29, 2009, TLC announced the change in title of Jon & Kate Plus 8 to Kate Plus 8, continuing to follow Gosselin as a divorced mother, with Jon appearing infrequently on the show going forwards.
 The show was canceled during season five following Jon's decision to withdraw from the series, with the last episode—the finale of that season—airing on November 23 of that year.
 Season 2 of Kate Plus 8 premiered on November 28, 2010, and reruns of the show still air on TLC.

 Gosselin filmed a talk show pilot with Paula Deen in September 2009.
 By late December 2009, it was announced that Gosselin was no longer being considered for the role, having been deemed too controversial by executives, and the show had not been picked up by a network by the end of the year.
 Gosselin was a contestant in the tenth season of Dancing with the Stars, and was partnered with professional dancer Tony Dovolani.
 She was eliminated from the competition in its fifth week in April 2010.
 Shortly after being eliminated, it was rumored that Gosselin was scheduled to appear in the upcoming season of the popular TV show The Bachelorette; this was denied by both TLC and the show's creator, Mike Fleiss.